-- 3.56 Together the equilibration time and the holding time constitute the Plateau Period.
+- 3.51 For the purposes of this SHTM the following definitions have been adopted. - 3.52 The Cycle Variables are the physical factors such as time, temperature, water volume, flow rate, pressure, detergent concentration that influence the efficacy of the cleaning and disinfection processes. - 3.53 Most operating cycles have a stage in which the load is exposed to the disinfection conditions for a specified length of time.
+This period is known as the Holding Time (see Table 2). - The Disinfection Conditions are the range of conditions that may prevail throughout the chamber and load during the holding time. - 3.55 The holding time may be preceded by a period in which the disinfection conditions are present in the chamber but not yet present on all surfaces of the load which are to be disinfected.
+This period is the Equilibration Time. - Together the equilibration time and the holding time constitute the Plateau Period.
 The plateau period can always be determined from the indicated or recorded temperature in the chamber during each cycle.
-The equilibration and holding times cannot be ascertained unless the temperature in that part of the load which is slowest to reach the disinfection temperature is also being recorded or measured. - 3.57 For thermal (moist heat) disinfection the disinfection conditions are specified by a Disinfection Temperature Band, defined by a minimum acceptable temperature, known as the Disinfection Temperature, and a maximum allowable temperature. - 3.58 The higher the disinfection temperature the shorter the holding time which will be required to achieve the same level of disinfection. - 3.59 For liquid chemical disinfection/sterilization processes the plateau period is equivalent to the Disinfectant/Sterilant Exposure Time.
+The equilibration and holding times cannot be ascertained unless the temperature in that part of the load which is slowest to reach the disinfection temperature is also being recorded or measured. - 3.57 For thermal (moist heat) disinfection the disinfection conditions are specified by a Disinfection Temperature Band, defined by a minimum acceptable temperature, known as the Disinfection Temperature, and a maximum allowable temperature. - 3.58 The higher the disinfection temperature the shorter the holding time which will be required to achieve the same level of disinfection. - For liquid chemical disinfection/sterilization processes the plateau period is equivalent to the Disinfectant/Sterilant Exposure Time.
 The holding time can only be determined by thermometry when the chemical agent is supplied at an elevated temperature to a load which was not pre-heated to the required temperature. - 3.60 The disinfection temperature band may also be quoted for liquid chemical disinfection/sterilization processes but is not a complete specification of the disinfection conditions since the efficacy of such processes depends also on the concentration of the chemical agent.